StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 * **Kubernetes Cluster Name** - A name to identify the cluster.
 This does not need to match the cluster name used in `kubeconfig`, however, that's usually a good candidate for a unique name.

 If the Agent StackPack isn't already installed, this will be automatically installed together with the Kubernetes StackPack.
-This is required to work with the StackState Agent, which will need to be deployed on each node in the Kubernetes cluster.
+StackState requires the Agent StackPack to work with the StackState Agent, which will need to be deployed on each node in the Kubernetes cluster.

 ### Deploy: Agent and Cluster Agent